pengyllis/UltimateSpawnList/README.md

 It must be pasted in the `config` folder of your minecraft instance.

 If spawns are not working or not optimal, or if you'd like another seed to be added, just create a new issue or DM me on Discord (Baryllium#3810).

+Known issues:
+- the spawn for Zombie Doctor doesn't work, and i don't know why